matthewchen146/access-exodus/README.md

 For now, ODBC drivers will have to be installed manually.
 See below for useful links on intalling and using ODBC drivers.

-*Note: This project is in very early stages and currently only works on Windows due to the nature of Microsoft Access*
+### ⚠ Warning: This project is in very early stages and should not be used in production

 ## Current Features